 Did You Know?

-- Manu Roache is the Sexton of both the Mt.
-Olivet and Eisele cemetery.
-A sexton answers inquiries regarding the purchase of lots and the setting of grave markers.
-He also looks after the general upkeep and needs of the cemetery.
+- Manu & Teri Roache are the Sextons of the Mt.
+Olivet Cemetery.
+A sexton looks after the general upkeep and needs of the cemetery.

-- The current cost for a cemetery lot for a member of the parish is $600.00 (one’s spouse is included as a “member of the parish” when two lots are purchased by the member), $1,000.00 for family members (parishioner’s parents, their parents-in –laws, their siblings and their spouses, their children and their spouses), $2,500.00 for all others.
+- The current cost for a cemetery lot for a registered member of the parish is $600.00 (one’s spouse is included as a “registered member of the parish” when two lots are purchased by the member), $1,000.00 for family members (parishioner’s parents, their parents-in –laws, their siblings and their spouses, their children and their spouses), $2,500.00 for all others.

 - Burial allowed per cemetery lot - One interment, or two cremains, or one cremains and one interment.
 Only one headstone is permitted per lot.
 “Catholics may be cremated so long as cremation does not demonstrate a denial of belief in the resurrection of the body” (Catechism of the Catholic Church 2301)